dbjzs/DualNetM/README.md

 # DualNetM-new
-An Adaptive Attention-Driven Dual Network Framework for Inferring Functional Markers
+An Adaptive Attention-Driven Dual Network Framework for gene regulatary networks and functional markers

 DualNetM is a computational tool for Inferring Functional Markers from single-cell RNA-seq data.
-It takes a prior gene interaction network,expression profiles and prior markers from scRNA-seq data as inputs, and consists of three main components, including gene regulatory network (GRN) construction, Functional Markers inference and Markers activity score.
+It takes a prior gene interaction network,expression profiles and prior markers from scRNA-seq data as inputs, and consists of two main components, including gene regulatory network (GRN) construction, functional markers inference

 ![workframe.svg](/workframe.svg)